 You can opt for a Quick Print that offers the fastest delivery or lowest price or Stay Classic with post-processing and quality control.

 This is another 3D printing marketplace and service company that offers industrial 3D printing service scaled to fit your business.
-They actually process project using different materials from strong plastics to polished metals.
+They actually process projects using different materials from strong plastics to polished metals.

 The company has produced over a million products yearly from manufacturing to finished goods.
 You can also save money because they offer competitive pricing and have no minimums.